-A VPN creates a secure tunnel between all your office devices and the internet.
+A VPN, such as Surfshark or NordVPN, creates a secure tunnel between all your office devices and the internet.
 The VPN hides your location and your IP address, ensuring any hacker who is spying on your network does not know where you are logging in.

 2. Use Anti-virus and Firewalls